Safety advice for motorists

 - Use your horn if someone approaches your windows or a car seems to be trying to make you stop.

 - Know your route in advance.
 You should carry a map or use a GPS and avoid having to ask for directions.
-On longer journeys, tell someone your route and when you expect to reach your destination.
+Tell someone your route and when you expect to reach your destination on longer journeys.

 - If you think you are being followed, drive into the car park of the nearest Garda station, or if that isn’t possible, drive to a busy public place, for example, a garage forecourt.